 Despite my best efforts, my skin looked like this:

-It took a lot of persistent investigative work, but I finally figured out that fluoride was the cause of my acne, a condition called fluoroderma.
-Toothpaste and tap water aren’t the only source of fluoride exposure—it’s found throughout our industrial food supply, too.
-Once I learned how to limit my fluoride intake, my acne disappeared naturally.
+It took a lot of persistent investigative work, but I finally figured out that fluoride was the cause of my acne, a little-known condition called fluoroderma.
+Toothpaste and tap water aren’t the only sources of fluoride exposure—it’s found throughout our industrial food supply, too.
+Once I learned how to limit my fluoride intake, my acne disappeared completely.

 Now I have the effortlessly clear skin I always wanted.
-Here is what my skin looks like now.
+Here is what my skin looked like by 2011 when I figured out how to avoid fluoride in my diet.
 There’s still some scarring, but no acne.
-I’m take it!
+I’ll take it!

 The book also includes sections on my personal fluoroderma story and my experience with fluoride detox.
 The 11-page bibliography includes active hyperlinks to all the journal articles referenced in the book.